 This month’s recipe redux theme was a really fun one: to share one of our earliest cooking recollections and the recipe.

 Growing up, I didn’t help my mom with much cooking.
 (I wish I had!)
-But I did help her bake cookies, cakes, and bread.
+But I did help her bake.
 And my mom baked a lot.
-From Swedish cardamom rolls, to almond cookies, to gingersnaps, to cardamom cake, to bread.
-I always loved baking and started playing around with making my own creations in Elementary school (at first not understanding that I needed a recipe and just mixing a variety of ingredients together and baking them!
+From Swedish cardamom rolls, to almond cookies, to gingersnaps, to crumble pies, to bread.
+I always loved baking and started playing around with making my own creations in Elementary school (not understanding that I needed a recipe and just mixing a variety of ingredients together and baking them!
 Ha!).